Presentations & Papers

 - Looking ahead to industry requirements for 2025, the research finds that it is substantially more profitable for the Irish dairy industry to invest in additional processing capacity for expansion rather than trying to flatten the milk supply curve.

-To download the paper please click here.
+To view and download the paper please click here.